Medical Research Council (MRC)

-Anjali Kusumbe is the head of the Tissue and Tumour Microenvironments Group at the MRC Human Immunology Unit and MRC Weatherall Institute of Molecular Medicine.
+Anjali Kusumbe is the head of the Tissue and Tumour Microenvironments Group at the MRC Weatherall Institute of Molecular Medicine.

-She received an MRC Career Development Award in 2017 and ERC Starting Grant in 2019 to lead her independent research programme.
-She completed her postdoctoral research at the Max Planck Institute for Molecular Biomedicine, Germany in 2016.
-She pursued her doctoral studies with a fellowship from the Council of Scientific and Industrial Research, India and was awarded a PhD in 2012.
+She received an MRC Career Development Award in 2017 and European Research Council, Starting Grant, in 2019 to lead her independent research programme.
+She completed her postdoctoral research at the Max Planck Institute for Molecular Biomedicine, Germany, in 2016.
+She pursued her doctoral studies with a Council of Scientific and Industrial Research fellowship, India and was awarded a PhD in 2012.

 The Kusumbe group is very grateful to MRC, ERC, Leukaemia UK, CRUK and KTRR for supporting the research in the lab.

 Zeiss 880 Laser Scanning Microscope

 Anjali K., (2023), Journal of Cell Science, 136

 Different niches for stem cells carrying the same oncogenic driver affect pathogenesis and therapy response in myeloproliferative neoplasms.